AtidaTech/contentful-cli-migrations/README-migrations.md

 ```
 </details>

-Now we have our migration, but we don't know if it works correctly or will perform the expected modification.
-Meanwhile,
+Now we have our migration, but we don't know if it works correctly or will perform the expected modifications.
+Meanwhile
 linters can help with the syntax and general validity of the Javascript code, it's always good to test the migration
 itself in a new 'clean' Environment, so that we can be sure the automation during deployment will go without problems.
 To do that, let's duplicate a new Environment from the original source Environment.
-Just create a duplicate of 'dev' and
+Just create a duplicate of `dev` and
 call it `0027-test`.
-This also allows use to tune the Content-type in the other `0027-dev` Environment, and adjust the
+This also allows us to tune the Content-type in the other `0027-dev` Environment, and adjust the
 migration till we are satisfied (we can always delete and recreate the `0027-test` Environment, since its sole purpose
 is to validate the migration runs smoothly).

-Create a file `0027-Add-Blog-Post.cjs` under the folder `migrations/scripts` of your project and then run:
+Create a file `0027-Add-Blog-Post.cjs` under the folder `./migrations/scripts` of your project and then run:

 ```shell
 $ npx contentful-cli-migrations --to 0027-test